 In these pages, on database applications, we use Firebird DBMS linked with IBEasy+ client as front-end.

 The Firebird project is the result of an open source version published in the 2000's by Borland Interbase.
 This DBMS operates in single-user and multi-user mode with several databases and hundreds of concurrent users.
-This system that is less known, wrongly, than MySQL, MariaDB, or PostgreSQL, however, is an attractive free alternative to commercial software on the market.
+This system that is less known, wrongly, than MySQL, MariaDB, or PostgreSQL, is, however an attractive free alternative to commercial software on the market.
 The software is multi-platform: Windows, Linux, Mac OS, Android...

 Since it was acquired by Oracle in 2009, MySQL is no longer really part of the free and open source DBMS category.
 The software is always available at no cost, but this situation may not continue.
 Software development is now entirely managed by Oracle, which also provides a paid version.
 This software is multi-platform.